Math Homework #1

 Objective

-Using 1 Dimensional Vector math, given a function definiton in Python for celsius to kelvin and for fahrenheit to celsius, implement in Python
+Using 1 Dimensional Vector math, given a function definition in Python for celsius to kelvin and for fahrenheit to celsius, implement in Python

 • fahrenheit to kelvin